Arrow

 More Content: Multi-landing pages websites are great for businesses that have a lot of content to showcase.
 If you’re selling multiple products, have different services, or need to include detailed information for various audiences, a multi-page site might be necessary.

-Good for SEO: More landing pages can mean more opportunities to optimise for different keywords and improve your search engine ranking.
+Good for SEO: More landing pages can mean more opportunities to optimize for different keywords and improve your search engine ranking.

 Showcase Large Portfolios: If you’re in an industry where a portfolio or gallery is important (like photography or architecture), having multiple pages to showcase your work may be necessary.